ismailceylan/ascii-byte-stream/README.md

 ```

 ### while loop
-We can easily use `while` loop to iterate over the stream.
+We can also use `while` loop to iterate over the stream.
+This kind of loop will give us opportunity to move the cursor when we need to and move as long as we need to.

 ```js
 let stack = "";